hchiam/learning-angular/README.md

 You can generate a component with `ng generate component component-name` or with `ng g component component-name` (https://angular.io/cli/generate#component).
 It'll create a folder with 4 files in it (.css, .html, .spec.ts, and .ts).

+I didn't have to explicitly import TS or HTML files.
+It just figured it out by the consistent naming!
+I tried sibling folders under `/app` and also tried moving the child component's folder inside its parent component's folder, and it also worked!
+Just use `ng g component component-name`!

 ## Routing/Navigation

 https://angular.io/start/start-routing